DearMoon project

-The dearMoon project is a lunar tourism mission and art project conceived and financed by Japanese billionaire Yusaku Maezawa.
-It will make use of a SpaceX Starship spacecraft on a private spaceflight flying a single circumlunar trajectory around the Moon.
-The passengers will be Maezawa and eight other civilians, and there may be one or two crew members.
-The project was unveiled in September 2018 and was scheduled to launch in 2023.
-The project objective is to have eight passengers travel with Maezawa for free around the Moon on a six-day tour.
-Maezawa expects that the experience of space tourism will inspire the accompanying passengers in the creation of something new.
-The art would be exhibited some time after returning to Earth to help promote peace around the world.

-Maezawa had previously contracted in 2017 with SpaceX for a lunar flyby in a much smaller Dragon 2 spacecraft launched by a Falcon Heavy launch vehicle, which would have carried only two passengers.
-According to a SpaceX announcement in early 2018, the Falcon Heavy plan was shelved in light of the development of Starship.
+The dearMoon project was a proposed lunar tourism mission conceived and financed by Japanese billionaire Yusaku Maezawa.
+It would have seen Maezawa and eight civilian artists fly a circumlunar trajectory around the Moon aboard a SpaceX Starship spacecraft.

+Maezawa said he expected the experience of space tourism to "inspire the accompanying passengers in the creation of something new".

+The project was unveiled in September 2018 and initially scheduled to launch in 2023.
+Due to delays in the development of Starship, it was delayed, then cancelled entirely in June 2024.

 History

 On February 27, 2017, SpaceX announced that they were planning to fly two space tourists on a free-return trajectory around the Moon, now known to be billionaire Yusaku Maezawa, and one friend.
-This mission, which would have launched in late 2018, was planned to use the Crew Dragon 2 capsule already developed under contract for NASA's Commercial Crew Program and launched via a Falcon Heavy rocket.
+This mission, which would have launched in late 2018, was planned to use the Crew Dragon capsule already developed under contract for NASA's Commercial Crew Program and launched via a Falcon Heavy rocket.
 As well as being a source of income for the company, any mission would serve as technology development for SpaceX's further plans to colonize Mars.

-At the time of the 2017 announcement, the Crew Dragon 2 capsule was still under development and the Falcon Heavy had yet to fly.
+At the time of the 2017 announcement, Crew Dragon was still under development and the Falcon Heavy had yet to fly.
 Industry analysts noted that the schedule proposed by SpaceX might be too ambitious, as the capsule was expected to need modifications to handle differences in flight profile between the proposed lunar flight and its main use for crew transfer to space stations orbiting Earth.